scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 - the current status of each task
 - where tasks have to be completed in a particular order

+You can change the terms 'transaction' and 'task' to best suit your service.
+For example this may be a series of sections within an application.

 ### Showing the status of tasks

 Every task should have a corresponding text label describing its status as one of: